-Sea lettuce belongs to the genus of green algae, (family Ulvaceae) and grows around the world.
+Sea lettuce belongs to the genus of green algae (family Ulvaceae) and grows around the world.
 It is capable of living in large numbers on the surface of the water, along the shore, and in highly polluted areas.
 Sometimes, a sea lettuce bloom can be detrimental to the plants growing underwater below it.
 These large masses block out the sun, killing the submerged vegetation.
-It’s also quite common to find sea lettuce washed up on shore, along beaches, and the same rocky areas where it often flourishes.
+It’s also quite common to find sea lettuce washed up on shore, along beaches, and in the same rocky areas where it often flourishes.

 Sea Lettuce Habitat

-Although sea lettuce can be found attached to rocks and shells by its holdfast, or a root-like structure in aquatic sessile organisms, it is often found floating freely in water.
-For example, in stagnant tide pools and around rocky areas.
-According to The Uncommon Guide to Common Life on Narragansett Bay, the deepest sea lettuce has ever been recorded in around 75 feet.
+Although sea lettuce can be found attached to rocks and shells by its holdfast, or a root-like structure in aquatic sessile organisms, it is often found floating freely in the water.
+For example, in stagnant tide pools, and around rocky areas.
+According to The Uncommon Guide to Common Life on Narragansett Bay, the deepest sea lettuce has ever been recorded is around 75 feet.
 It is also capable of growing in high and low intertidal zones and mashes at all times of the year.

 Sea Lettuce Appearance

-Sea lettuce is made up of the thallus, the body of an algae, fungi, and other organisms, which resembles a lettuce leaf.
+Sea lettuce is made up of the thallus, the body of algae, fungi, and other organisms, which resembles a lettuce leaf.
 It is a sheet of cells that is 30 cm long and two cells thick.
 The thallus, according to Britannica, is embedded with a “tough gelatinous sheath.”

-The leaves are actually a bright green algae that are composed of lobed leaves with a coarse texture.
+The leaves are actually bright green algae that are composed of lobed leaves with a coarse texture.
 They can appear flat, rounded, oval, broad, to thin.
 Sometimes they are perforated with holes that vary in size.
 There are no roots at the base of the algae, nor is there a stalk where it attaches to the sea floor.

 Sea Lettuce in Aquariums